 An important step for quality control in restaurants is setting food quality standards.
 This helps in ensuring food safety and highly reduces the chances of a menu item being sent back by the guests.
-Define standards for every menu item in a Product Requirement Document so your staff is well aware of what exactly the final product is expected to be.
+Define standards for every menu item in a Product Requirement Document so your staff is well aware of what exactly the final product should look like.

 The Product Requirement Document contains all the physical, chemical, as well as microbiological standards of the final product that will be served to your guests.
 The physical characteristics include its sensory properties like appearance, texture, taste, smell, etc. Details like the shape, portion size, and weight are equally important to be specified.

 The chemical characteristics help in defining the nutritional value of the food.
 Setting microbiological standards is necessary to detail out the right procedures for handling and cooking a certain food item.
-This document is very useful at all stages of food production and must be shared with all the outlets to ensure protocols are being followed actively.
+This document is very useful at all stages of food production and you must share it with all the outlets to ensure all employees actively follow protocols.

 6. Be mindful during transfers